Performance, June 21, 2022, 7 pm

 I’ve heard somewhere that language would be a virus from outer space.

-Inspired by science fiction stories written by women, the video Une oreille gigantesque capable d’absorber tous les bruits du monde (A Gigantic Ear Capable of Absorbing All the Noises of the World, 2020) encapsulates Marie-Andrée Pellerin’s artistic practice.
-She often develops her moving images, sound installations, and performances on the basis of language related topics and the hypothesis of linguistic determinism, whereby the language we speak formats our thinking and our relation to reality.
+Inspired by science fiction stories written by women, the video Une oreille gigantesque capable d’absorber tous les bruits du monde (A Gigantic Ear Capable of Absorbing All the Noises of the World, 2020) encapsulates Marie-Andrée Pellerin’s speculative approach to language.
+She often develops her moving images, sound installations, and performances on the basis of language related topics and the hypothesis of linguistic relativity, whereby the language we speak formats our thinking and our relation to reality.
 The video presents Pellerin in a fictional clinical experiment in which a scientist attempts to radically transform her patient’s usage of language with a “praxis of language disturbance”.
 In this montage of video footage, 3D animations, spoken and written word, and sound experiments, the artist investigates the functionalities of language, but not just on the level of content; it also explores the formal potentials of the video format.
 Additionally, non-verbal information is given priority over spoken script, and the soundscape and moving images are allowed to affect the way the subtitle captions appear or melt in the picture.

 Marie-Andrée Pellerin (b. in Canada) lives and works in Linz.

-In collaboration with Pascale Tétrault (programming)
+Programming in collaboration with Pascale Tétrault

 Funded by Art Council of Canada